rajagopalanr25/Portfolio-Simple-website1/README.md

-# Portfolio-Simple-website1
+# Personal Portfolio Website

-A simple personal portfolio website built using HTML and CSS to showcase my skills, projects, and basic web development knowledge.
+A professional and minimal two-page portfolio website developed using HTML and CSS.
+The website includes a Home page to present an overview of skills and information, and a Contact page for easy communication.
+Designed with a clean layout and responsive structure.

+## Pages
+- Home
+- Contact

+## Technologies Used
+- HTML
+- CSS